MrKunalSharma/End-to-End-ML-Pipeline-for-Real-Time-Material-Classification-/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License — see [LICENSE](./LICENSE).
-# Material Classification Pipeline for Scrap Sorting

 An end-to-end machine learning pipeline for real-time material classification, designed to simulate an industrial scrap sorting system using computer vision.